treyasaurusrex/treyasaurusrex/README.md

 - 👋 Hi, I’m @treyasaurusrex
-- 👀 I’m interested in learning as much as i can
+- 👀 I’m passionate about learning.
-- 🌱 I’m currently learning how to create mods for the sims 4
+- 🌱 I’m currently learning how to create mods for The Sims 4.
 - 💞️ I’m looking to collaborate on anything.
-Always looking to learn something new
+Always willing to learn something new.
 <!---
 - 📫 How to reach me ...
 --->